Advantages and disadvantages of Andorra to live

 - Another drawback is social security contributions.
 Although the social security in Andorra It is much better than that of countries like Spain because it is more solvent, efficient and effective and has a greater coverage of services, its contributions are quite expensive.
 On the one hand, the share of autonomous or self-employed workers is from €450-500 per month, and although there are bonuses for certain people, it becomes a heavy slab.
 On the other hand, in salaries, many times they do not have a maximum limit, which is very detrimental to high salaries.

 - It is a very quiet country there is not much party or social contact.
 The difference with Levante areas like Barcelona and even with Madrid can be quite large.
 Although there are events very frequently, the day-to-day pubs and clubs are quite mediocre and could be improved.
 If you are a party person you may not like it.

 - It's a small country.
 This can be an advantage for some people but a disadvantage for many others.
 There are people who feel overwhelmed after being in the country for a long time even though they can leave it.
 It really is not such a small country in terms of terrain, but since the 98% of the territory is forested and mountainous, subjectively it is.

 - Andorra is pure mountain.
 If you regularly wear the mountains, consider that the Principality may not be for you.
 Here the slope is brutal in practically all parts of the country, much more than in Switzerland where the valleys are quite flat.

 - The Andorran banking system it's pretty outdated.
-Andorra recently entered the SEPA zone and the banks base their business model on commissions for financial services.
-For now, forget about bizum and free international transfers in this country.
+Andorra recently entered the SEPA zone and banks base their business model on commissions for financial services.
+Although progress is being made, as the first banking application with free international transfers and bizum included has already been released.